 ICSE Class 10 Physics Chapter 4 Notes

-ICSE Class 10 Chapter 4 Refraction of Light at Plane Surfaces Notes
+ICSE Class 10 Physics Chapter 4 Refraction of Light at Plane Surfaces Notes

 Refraction of light is one of the most important topics in ICSE Class 10 Physics, and it often carries a good weightage in the board exam.
 This chapter, Refraction of Light at Plane Surfaces, explains how light bends when it passes from one medium to another and covers concepts like refractive index, apparent depth, and lateral shift.